10 Unique Beaches For Your Bucket List

 7. Pig Beach, Bahamas

 Did you know pigs could swim?
 Why swim with the dolphins when you can swim with pigs?!
-Nobody knows how the pigs got to this beach in the Bahamas, but it’s a popular attraction.
+Nobody knows how the pigs got to this beach in the Bahamas, but it's a popular attraction.
 Book a swimming pigs tour for a day of fun.
 This definitely one of the most unique beaches!

 8. Hoshizuna Beach - Okinawa, Japan